zerothi/sisl/README.md

 sisl is an *open-source easy-to-use density functional theory API framework* to post-analyse density functional theory codes output as well as providing tight-binding calculation capabilities.
 It couples to a wide range of density functional theory codes and has a high connection with LCAO codes such as [Siesta][siesta].
 The tight-binding matrices can be used in non-equilibrium Green function calculations with [TBtrans][tbtrans] as a backend.
-A sub-module exists for creating publication ready graphs and images.
+API for creating publication ready graphs and images.

 ## Features ##